-How to Feel Comfortable In Front Of A Camera – My Top Tips
+How To Feel Comfortable In Front Of A Camera – Simple Ways To Feel More Relaxed And Confident

-Work With Someone Who Makes You Feel Comfortable
+Work With A Photographer Who Makes You Feel At Ease

 Whether it is a shoot for family photos, a headshot or brand photographs, be sure to work with a photographer who makes you feel at ease.

 Always interview your photographer to be sure you are on the same wavelength.
-It’s okay to interview more than one, and bear in mind that some photographers specialise in different areas.
-For example, wedding photography and brand photography are two very different things,
+It’s okay to interview more than one person, and bear in mind that some photographers specialise in different areas.
+For example, wedding photography and brand photography are two very different things and while some photographers do both well, you would not want someone who specialises exclusively in weddings or newborn photography to do a brand shoot.

 Wear Something You Feel Good In